MQTT Tutorial for Arduino, ESP8266 and ESP32

 The equation to calculate the remaining length is the following: a*128^0+b*128^1+c*128^2+d*128^3

-Example Remaining Length = 364
+Example Remaining Lengh = 364

-Example Remaining Length = 25897
+Example Remaining Lengh = 25897

 In total there are 4 bytes reserved for the Remaining Length.
 The following table shows the size of Remaining Length field.